If you would like to study in Germany, you need to apply for a long-stay visa.

 Please ensure you have the following essential documents:

 - Health insurance certificate

 - Your passport (including 3 passport photos with biometric specifications)

 - Proof of finance

 - Academic certificates

-- Proof of English or German language skills (if your course is taught in German)
+- Proof of English skills

 - Residence permit fee